rav4toy/RoValra-Firefox/PrivacyPolicy.md

-**Privacy Policy for RoValra Chrome Extension**
+**Privacy Policy for RoValra Firefox Extension**

 **Effective Date:** February 13, 2026

 **Introduction**

-This Privacy Policy describes how the RoValra Chrome extension ("the Extension") handles user data.
+This Privacy Policy describes how the RoValra Firefox extension ("the Extension") handles user data.
 We are committed to protecting your privacy and ensuring transparency about our data practices.

 **1. Information Collection: General Users vs. Donators**